Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 3: Champion Challenge

-When you take the :rsc-a: **Attack** action, you can use your Channel Divinity to issue a challenge that compels other creatures to do battle with you.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can use your Channel Divinity to issue a challenge that compels other creatures to do battle with you.
 Each creature of your choice that you can see within 30 feet of you must make a Wisdom saving throw.
 On a failed save, a creature can't willingly move more than 30 feet away from you, and has **:d20-disadv: Disadvantage**{ .d20 } on attack rolls against creatures other than you.

 This effect ends on the creature after 1 minute, and ends early if you have the Incapacitated condition, die, or if the creature is more than 30 feet away from you.